exercism/development-environment/README.md

 ### Docker Compose

 We are using [Docker Compose](https://docs.docker.com/compose/).
-Compose is a tool for defining and running multi-container Docker applications.
+Compose is a tool for defining and running applications made up of multiple [Docker containers](https://www.docker.com/resources/what-container).
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.